Rinzii/ccmath/README.md

 ### Numerical Correctness

-We aim for correct rounding under all four IEEE rounding modes and are still working toward that goal.
-Implementations target correct rounding under round-to-nearest ties-to-even today.
+We aim for correct rounding under all four IEEE rounding modes.
+Coverage is function-by-function: some paths are validated today under all modes, while other functions still target round-to-nearest ties-to-even first.

 ULP harnesses, all-mode rounding probes, worst-case grids, and cross-compiler CI matrices live in-tree.
 The validation section below describes how they run in practice.

+### FMA Notes

+`ccm::fma` and `ccm::fmaf` now use explicit fused-operation selection rather than relying on `(x * y) + z` contraction.

+- Runtime prefers trusted native `__builtin_fma*` on validated AArch64 targets.
+Define `CCM_CONFIG_DISABLE_RUNTIME_BUILTIN_FMA` to force the software path.
+- Constexpr defaults to `FE_TONEAREST` and follows `CCM_CONSTEXPR_ROUNDING_MODE` when an explicit directed-mode policy is requested.
+- `fmaf` keeps a binary32-specific fast nearest-even software path and uses an exact/sticky fallback for directed modes.
+- `fma(double)` uses native fused runtime first, then a fixed-width exact software fallback.
+It does not assume `long double` is wide enough for general binary64 FMA.
+- Current validation is strongest on Apple Silicon / AArch64. x86_64 and broader compiler validation remain tracked follow-up work.

 ---